Moloko

 Deeply personal final album about a relationship in its final stages.

-It's 1994 in Sheffield, a city known as a powerhouse of electronic music that birthed the groundbreaking Warp Records and bands such as The Human League.
-In this hotbed of sound, a new group was about to make its own contribution to the city's legacy: an Irish immigrant, 21-year-old Róisín Murphy, sang over her boyfriend Mark Brydon's beats, and Moloko was born.
+In 1994, Sheffield was already a powerhouse of electronic music, home to the groundbreaking Warp Records and bands like The Human League.
+In this hotbed of sound, a new group was about to make its own contribution to the city's legacy.
+Moloko was born when a 21-year-old Irish immigrant, Róisín Murphy, sang over her then boyfriend Mark Brydon's beats.

-It would be easy to consider Brydon, who was twelve years her senior and established in the industry as the leader of the group, but theirs was a creative and romantic partnership from the start.
-The title of their first album was taken from a chat-up line Murphy used on Brydon "Do you like my tight sweater?
+It would be easy to consider Brydon, who was twelve years older and established in the music industry as the group's leader, but Moloko was a creative and romantic partnership from the start.
+Their debut record takes its name from the chat-up line Murphy used to pull Brydon: "Do you like my tight sweater?
 See how it fits my body?"
-That very night, they recorded for the first time.
-Although Brydon valued her input, he taught Murphy the tricks of the trade, given her limited prior singing experience and lack of formal training.
+They recorded for the first time that very night.

 Skills